tybalex/obot/docs/docs/05-configuration/02-model-providers.md

 ## Azure OpenAI

 The Azure OpenAI model provider requires setting the following environment variables:
-- `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_API_KEY`: Found on the "Home" page of the Azure OpenAI Studio.
 - `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_ENDPOINT`:  The endpoint to use, found by clicking on the "Deployment" name from the "Deployments" page of the Azure OpenAI Studio.
+The provider endpoint must be in the format `https://<your-custom-name>.openai.azure.com` - if your Azure OpenAI resource doesn't have an endpoint that looks like this, you need to create one.
+- `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_RESOURCE_GROUP`: The resource group name for the Azure OpenAI resource, found by clicking on the resource name in the top-right of the Azure OpenAI Studio.

+A service principal must be created with the (equivalent permissions of the) `Cognitive Services OpenAI User`.
+After this service principal is created, the following environment variables configure the model provider in Otto8:
+- `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_CLIENT_ID`: The client ID for the app registration.
+- `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_CLIENT_SECRET`: The client secret for the app registration.
+- `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_TENANT_ID`: The tenant ID for the app registration.
+- `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_SUBSCRIPTION_ID`: The subscription ID for the Azure account.
+- `OTTO8_AZURE_OPENAI_MODEL_PROVIDER_API_VERSION`: (optional) Specify the API version to use with Azure OpenAI instead of `2024-10-21`.

 :::note
 When configuring models with the Azure OpenAI provider in Otto8, the "Target Model" should be the "Deployment" from Azure.